psantwani/Daily-Coding/README.md

 **Airbnb**

 [DCP9](src/com/piyush/dailycodingproblem/airbnb/DCP9.java) - Given a list of integers, write a function that returns the largest sum of non-adjacent numbers.
 Numbers can be 0 or negative.

+[DCP92](src/com/piyush/dailycodingproblem/airbnb/DCP92.java) - Return a sorted ordering of courses such that we can finish all courses.

 **Amazon**